 - R (reaction time): time elapsed till clot initially forms.
 If the R time is elevated, this implies a deficiency in clotting factors.
 Replace them with fresh frozen plasma (FFP).

 - K (K time): time elapsed till clot reaches a fixed strength of 20 mm.
 If elevated, fibrinogen is low.
-Replace with cryoprecipitate.
+Replace with FFP/cryoprecipitate.

-- Alpha angle: speed of fibrin accumulation.
+- Angle (clot kinetics): speed of fibrin accumulation.
 Low angle implies low fibrinogen.
 Replace with cryoprecipitate.

 - MA (maximum amplitude): highest vertical amplitude.
-Low MA implies low platelets.
-Replace with platelets.
+Low MA implies a qualitative or quantitative defect in platelets.
+Replace with platelets and/or DDAVP.
+A platelet function assay (PFA) may be useful to run as well.

-- LY30: percentage of amplitude reduction 30 minutes after MA.
+- LY30 (lysis 30 minutes after MA): percentage of amplitude reduction 30 minutes after MA.
 Measures fibrinolysis.
-If high, treat with antifibrinolytics like aminocaproic acid or tranexamic acid.
+If high, treat with antifibrinolytics like aminocaproic acid or tranexamic acid (TXA).

 While TEG is a useful intraoperative test, it does have some pretty obvious limitations.
 Depending on the sampling technique, coagulation may begin even before the sample is introduced into the TEG machine.
 Furthermore, heparinized blood will require a heparinase prior to the assay.
 Of note, since clotting is artificially activated (usually with kaolin) instead of Von Willebrand Factor (vWF), vWF disease will go unnoticed.
 Nevertheless, understanding TEG assays remains crucial to addressing coagulation anomalies.